kylewilliamsrr/post-install-config/README.md

 </p>
 <p>
-From the Admin Panel of osTicket, an administrator can add departments, designate separate roles within these departments, create new agent profiles of the individuals that hold these roles, and include specific teams to help assign work.
-We can also create certain permissions to be given to specific roles within the department such as assigning tickets or releasing the ticket assignment.
+From the Admin Panel of osTicket, you as an administrator, can add departments, designate separate roles within these departments, create new agent profiles of the individuals that hold these roles, and include specific teams to help assign work.
+You can also create certain permissions to be given to specific roles within the department such as assigning tickets or releasing the ticket assignment.
 </p>
 <br />